zio/zio-metrics-connectors/docs/metrics/prometheus-client.md

    ```
    ./bin/grafana-server
    ```
-   This will start a the Grafana server.
+   This will start a Grafana server.
 1. Now you should be able to login to Grafana at `http://localhost:3000' with the default user `admin` with the default password `admin`.

    Upon the first login you will be asked to change the default password.
 1. Within the Grafana menu on the left hand side you will find `Manage Dashboards` within that page, select `Import`.
 1. You can now either install a dashboard from grafana.com or use a text field to paste JSON.
-1. Paste the content of `$ZMXDIR/examples/prometheus/ZmxDashboard.json` into the text field and select `Load`.
+1. Paste the content of `$DIR/examples/prometheus/ZIOMetricsDashboard.json` into the text field and select `Load`.

    This will import our dashboard example.
 1. Now, under `Manage Dashboards` the just imported ZIO dashboard should be visible.